altocodenl/TODIS/readme.md

 Height of level is determined by looking who calls who.
 Low level is usually called, high level is usually the caller.
 Levels where you draw lines have sublevels down to a single chip operation.

-a flow as a sequence.

 side effect as a call that changes what you consider durable data that is somewhere else in the space where the response is written on the caller.

 if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data.

+the definition is the expansion. the expansion is calls becoming more calls, then being responded, then coming back as a response.

+A wise man once joked that his troubles playing football amounted to two things.
+The first was his left leg.
+The second one, his right leg.
+In the same way, the problems with programming languages can be reduced to two:
-quote two problems are two legs: the problem with expressions: they are not automatically referenceable from outside of their immediate context. solved by pillar 3. the problem with statements: they are not data. solved by pillar 4.
+- The problem with expressions: they are not automatically referenceable from outside of their immediate context.
+Pillar 3 solves this by embedding computation in the dataspace, making every call and response explicit and accessible.

-- then there's what happens inside the component. only see what happens with regards to the other components. inner data mappings are irrelevant or fold.
-The essential computing model:
-   - Call as sequence of calls.
-   - Variable subsitution as call.
-   - Conditional.
-   - Loop as conditional.
-   - Errors: the essence is that they jump up many levels, through a different channel than the return.
-It can be seen as a conditional return based on value.
+- The problem with statements: they are not data.
+Pillar 4 addresses this by turning statements into first-class entities within the dataspace, unifying code and data.

 - Dataspace: access vs control.
 Open access, use control to determine when to block.